 Average Temperature (December to March): 60-70°F high, 33-48°F low

-With our brand new depot opening in November 2017, there’s never been a better time to explore Arizona!
+There’s never been a better time to explore Arizona!
 Fly into Phoenix and go round trip or one way to Las Vegas, Los Angeles, Denver… wherever your heart desires.
 You can read our full American Southwest itinerary for more information, but here are some of the highlights.

 Grand Canyon National Park

 What would an Arizona road trip be without a stop at the Grand Canyon?
-One of the 7 natural wonders of the world, the 277-mile-long canyon is a mile deep and 18 miles across at its widest point.
+One of the 7 Natural Wonders of the World, the 277-mile-long canyon is a mile deep and 18 miles across at its widest point.
 If you’re just passing by, you can see the Grand Canyon in all of its glory from the road (time it so you can watch the sunset, if you can).
 If you have more time to spare, take a multi-day hike from rim-to-rim or to the bottom.

 Saguaro National Park